-This report presents the results of our audit of the Gulf Coast Ecosystem Restoration Council's (Council) compliance with payment integrity reporting requirements for fiscal year 2023.
+This report presents the results of our audit of the Gulf Coast Ecosystem Restoration Council's (Council) compliance with payment integrity reporting requirements for fiscal year 2024

-The objective of our audit was to assess and report on the Council's overall compliance with requirements contained in the Payment Integrity Information Act of 2019 (PIIA), enacted to help Federal agencies improve efforts to identify and reduce Government-wide improper payments, and for other purposes.
-PIIA repealed the Improper Payment Elimination and Recovery Improvement Act of 2012 (IPERIA), the Improper Payments Elimination and Recovery Act of 2010 (IPERA), and the Improper Payments Information Act of 2002 (IPIA).
-As part of our audit, we also reviewed the Council's implementation of the Office of Management and Budget's (OMB) payment integrity related guidance contained in Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, Appendix C, "Requirements for Payment Integrity Improvement," and Circular No. A-136, Financial Reporting Requirements.
+The objective of our audit was to assess and report on the Council's overall compliance with requirements contained in the Payment Integrity Information Act of 2019 (PIIA)1, enacted to help Federal agencies improve efforts to identify and reduce Government-wide improper payments, and for other purposes.
+As part of our audit, we also reviewed the Council's implementation of the Office of Management and Budget's (OMB) payment integrity related guidance contained in Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, Appendix C, "Requirements for Payment Integrity Improvement," and Circular No A-136, Financial Reporting Requirements.

-We conducted our fieldwork from March 2024 through April 2024.
-Appendix 1 contains a more detailed description of our objective, scope, and methodology.
+We conducted our fieldwork from March 2025 through April 2025.
+Appendix 1 contains a more detailed description of our objectives, scope, and methodology.